KingaGrelewicz/todos-list-react/README.md

 - ES6+ Features
 - Redux

 The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
-I used fonts available on Google Fonts, Sharing debugger and flexbox, grid and immutability.
+I used fonts available on Google Fonts, Sharing debugger and flexbox and grid.

 ## Available Scripts